CollegeFootballRisk/PyRisk/README.md

 Within that section, there should be a "day" input set as an int.
 Increment that, then run the script to make the plots go brr.

-Ignore all the warnings, they should be okay.
+Ignore all warnings, they should be okay, they are just due to not protecting cases where there is only 1 bin, such as early season, or when a team is on their last leg.
 (I'll fix them later, that's what I get for having sloppy code)

 ### Posting the album

 And that's it.
 To make the posts, I post them onto Imgur as an album.
 I'll add a screenshot of the current board at the end, and the day priors at the start.

-I currently manually sort them afterwards to get accustomed to any changes and have fun with the write up myself, but post them however you'd like, even a dull post of just the charts is better than no post (I like it, cause I like to think it helps the game health overall)
+I currently manually take screen grabs afterwards to add to the post, then I just have fun with the write up myself, but post them however you'd like, even a dull post of just the charts is better than no post (I like it, cause I like to think it adds game interactions and interest overall).